Arturo Frias

-Arturo Frias (born October 27, 1955) is an American former professional boxer who competed from 1975 to 1985.
-He held the WBA lightweight title from 1981 to 1982.
+Arturo Frias (born October 27, 1955) is an American former professional boxer wwas the WBA lightweight champion of the world from 1981 to 1982.

 Boxing career

 Frias began his professional boxing career on February 7, 1975, one month and a half after he had turned eighteen years old.
 He beat Alfredo Medrano by a six round decision in San Diego that night.
 He made his Los Angeles debut defeating Victor de La Cruz on March 17 of that year.
 On his third fight, Frias obtained a six round technical decision win over Eddie Murray, who quadrupled Frias' experience, having held eight fights before their bout, compared to Frias' two fights.
 Murray was undefeated before losing to Frias.

 On Frias' eighth bout, he won once again by a technical decision, defeating Basilio Onate in two rounds, on September 2, 1976, also in Los Angeles.
 Frias' first knockout victory came on his tenth fight, when he defeated Canelo Salinas in the second round on December 16 of that year.

 On February 26, 1981, Frias entered the WBA's top ten rankings at the Lightweight division, with a ten round decision win over Jaime Nava, in Los Angeles.
 On May 30, he held his first fight abroad, and suffered his first professional defeat, at the hands of former world champion Ernesto España, who outpointed Frias over ten rounds in Caracas, Venezuela.

 Despite suffering his first professional defeat, Frias was not dropped from the WBA's rankings at the Lightweight division, and, after two more wins, he received his first world title try, against WBA lightweight champion Claude Noel, on December 5 of 1981, in Las Vegas.